The WCHL has an email newletter that keeps you up to date on News, Schedules, League Updates & Current Events.

 The league was developed and is operated by the players with the assistance of parents and volunteers.
 The WCHL holds many annual events throughout the year, including an All-Star Game, Awards Banquet, Season, Playoffs and Game On Ice.

-We have even competed against the world’s best wheelchair hockey teams at international tournaments in Toronto, Minneapolis, North Carolina, Philadelphia and Calgary with our travel team the Michigan Mustangs
+We have even competed against the world’s best wheelchair hockey teams at U.S, North American and international tournaments in Toronto, Minneapolis, North Carolina, Philadelphia, Calgary, and more with our travel team the Michigan Mustangs.

 The Story of the WCHL ...